owncloud/ios-app/ownCloud/Bookmarks/Account Setup and Authentication.md

 ##### OpenID Configuration

-To determine OIDC availability and further parametrization, a `GET` request is sent to the OpenID Configuration endpoint, which is computed from `$serverURL` and `$wellKnown` - or was determined earlier through OpenID Connect Discovery.
+To determine OIDC availability and further parametrization, a `GET` request is sent to the OpenID Configuration endpoint, which is computed from `$serverURL` and `$wellKnown` - or was determined earlier during OpenID Connect Discovery.

 If `$authenticationRefererURL` has a value, it is send in the `Referer` header.